bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 This was one of the most stupid things he had ever heard a customer do, and it so clearly justified why Victoria had to write all of these manuals.
 But he couldn't laugh of it, cause the situation did not call for laughter.

-He totally understood her frustration though, cause they had had stupid clients as well, who 'wanted to try their own security system, and had been hurt' - which was the point with that particular system.
+He understood her frustration though, cause they had had stupid clients as well, who 'wanted to try their own security system, and had been hurt' - which was the point with said security system.
-When they had gotten that news, Adrex not been able to contain himself, and there was still a clear mark in his work bench from his hammer, where he had slammed it several times until the initial rage had left his body - now serving him as a reminder, that clients must have very clear instructions of what they can do, and what they cannot do, with their products.
+When they had gotten that news, Adrex had not been able to contain himself, and there was still a clear mark in his work bench from his hammer, where he had slammed it several times until the initial rage had left his body - now serving him as a reminder, that clients must have very clear instructions of what they can do - and what they cannot do - with their products.

+Careful with his words, Adrex thought he might be able to shift Victoria's thoughts to something else.
+"So, what does Smearchuckle think of the situation?"

+A smile could be seen shortly at Victoria's face, as she kept staring into her desk.
+"She is always thinking about the business, you know.
+'Can't have people talking bad about the shop'.
+So she have decided to make an 'apology'-gift for the client..."

+*Well, that's nice of her*

+"... with extra powder in it, very short fuse, and no instructions."

+Adrex couldn't hide his silent laughter that caused his chest to spasm.
+Victoria's fury had left, and was replaced with a smirk, as she turned her head towards the backroom Smearchuckle usually would be in.

+"I better go see she won't be blowing up this place" Victoria said, as she stood up.

+*Uh, this might be my chance*, Adrex thought to himself, as he probed with a combination of worry and curiosity:
+"Blow up, you say?"

+Victoria was on her way to the back, as she simply replied:
+"Well, that's what happens if you stuff the powder too tightly.
+Then the rockets won't fly up, but simply blow."

+*Not too tight - got it*.

+As she reached the door, she knocked on it twice as she yelled:
+"Hey - Cluckly'.
+Is it safe to enter?"

+The answer that came back was from a more deep and harsh voice, which had a keen intelligence behind it:
+"Just don't smack any of the equipment around, and you'll be fine!"

+Victoria rolled her eyes as she entered the door:
+"That was *one* time, Chuckly.
+Can you please leave it in the past where it belongs?"

+Adrex followed suit, as Smearchuckle's comeback cut clear through their shop:
+"LEARN FROM YOUR MISTAKES!"

+Adrex had, over time, found out this was the family motto, and could only wonder how it had come to be, but had not dared asking.

+He poked his head inside, as the smell of sulfur and charcoal hit his nostrils.
+"Hey Smearchuckle - I hear things are bad today?"

+The room reminded him somehow of his own workshop's backroom, except Adrex had files, hammers, and anvils, while Smearchuckle had labeled bottles with powder, mortars, weights, and parchments lying around.

+Black powder:

+* 75% - Potassium nitrate / , dry
+* 15% - charcoal
+* 10% - Sulfur